H-DNA/MPiSC/report/chapters/related-works/index.typ

 To dequeue, the dequeuer would start from the Head index of the first segment, scanning until it finds the first non-`HANDLED` slot before the end of the queue.
 If there's no such slot, the queue is empty and the dequeuer would return nothing.
 If this slot is `SET`, it simply reads the data item in this slot and sets it to `HANDLED`.
 If this slot is `EMPTY`, that means this slot has been reserved by an enqueuer that hasn't finished.
 In this case, the dequeuer performs a scan forward to find the first `SET` slot.
 If not found, the dequeuer returns nothing.
 Otherwise, it continues to repeatedly scan all slots between the first non-`HANDLED` and the last found `SET` slot until the first `SET` slot between in this interval is unchanged between 2 scans.
 Only then, the dequeuer would return the data item in this `SET` slot and mark it as `HANDLED`.

 Similar to DQueue, CAS is only used when appending new segments at the end of the queue.
 Therefore, ABA problem only involves internal manipulation of pointers to dynamically-allocated memory.
-If a proper memory reclamation scheme is utilized.
+Consequently, if a proper memory reclamation scheme is utilized, ABA problem is also properly solved.

-Regarding memory reclamation, while the dequeuer is scanning the queue, it will reclaim any segments with only `HANDLED` slots.
-We can see there's potentially a pitfall similar to the one DQueue runs into here.
-To avoid this pitfall, Jiffy takes the following measures:
-- When scanning the queue and the dequeuer sees that a segment contains only `HANDLED` slots, it only reclaims the dynamically-allocated array in the segment, which consumes the most memory, while still keeping the linked-list structure intact.
-Therefore, if any enqueuer is holding a reference to a segment before the partially-reclaimed segment, it can still traverse the next pointer chain safely.
-- To fully reclaim a segment, when partially reclaim a segment, it is added to a garbage list.
-Note that the first segments that contain only `HANDLED` slots can be fully reclaimed right when the dequeuer performs the scan.
-When a segment is fully reclaimed, any segment in the garbage list that precedes this segment is also fully reclaimed.
+Regarding memory reclamation, dJiffy does not specify a sufficient scheme: If one enqueuer is delayed forever, no memory is ever reclaimed.
+As a consequence, if an enqueuer is delayed for too long, the system will run out of memory, causing other enqueuers to fail without making any progress.
+Effectively, dJiffy is not wait-free.

 === Remarks

-Out of the 4 investigated MPSC queue algorithms, we quickly eliminate DQueue and WRLQueue as a potential candidate for porting to distributed environment because they either do not provide a sufficient progress guarantee or protection against ABA problem and memory reclamation problem.
-Jiffy's idea of the dequeuer rescanning the global queue looking for a `SET` slot is quite useful and partly contributes to our idea of double scanning in Slotqueue (@slotqueue), which is our improvement over indefinite repeated scans as in Jiffy.
-For the time being, due to time constraints, LTQueue remains our primary inspiration and Jiffy will be adapted for distributed environments in the future.
+Out of the 4 investigated MPSC queue algorithms, we quickly eliminate DQueue, WRLQueue, Jiffy as a potential candidate for porting to distributed environment because they either do not provide a sufficient progress guarantee or protection against ABA problem and memory reclamation problem.
+Therefore, we will only adapt LTQueue for distributed environments in the next section.
+LTQueue also presents some challenges though, as it utilizes LL/SC for ABA solution, which does not exist in distributed environments.
+Consequently, to adapt LTQueue, we have to work around LTQueue's usage of LL/SC.

 == Distributed MPSC queues <dmpsc-related-works>